puavo-org/puavo-standalone/README.md

 The rules work only on top of a clean Ubuntu 12.04 LTS (Precise Pangolin) installation.

+If you use LXC the machine can be created like this

+    lxc-create -n puavostandalone -t ubuntu -- --release precise --arch amd64

 For localhost

     sudo ansible-playbook -i local.inventory standalone.yml